awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-createUser.md

 ## Arguments<a name="createUser-params"></a>

 Enter the arguments in the order specified in the syntax diagram\.
 Use the `-hpswd` parameter to mask your password\.
 To create a CO user with 2FA enabled, use the `-2fa` parameter and include a file path\.
-For more information about 2FA, see [Managing 2FA](manage-2fa.md)\.
+For more information about 2FA, see [Using CMU to manage 2FA](manage-2fa.md)\.

 ```
 createUser <user-type> <user-name> <password |-hpswd> [-2fa </path/to/authdata>]